TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-edit-ready.md

 In contrast, the arrow keys can only be used to navigate in display mode.
 In edit mode they work as normal for moving around within the text being edited.

+Any changes made in edit mode are applied by pressing `Enter` or `Tab`.
 We go back to display mode and reset the content of *Formula* to the stored value when moving to a new cell or using the `Escape` key.

 The `isInSelection` utility function is used to determine whether a cell is within a selected row or column.
 The `nextCell` utility function determines the appropriate cell to move to for `Enter` and `Tab`.